Last updated: May 2, 2026

 Tile in Rancho Santa Fe, CA.

-Tile for Rancho Santa Fe homes, done by licensed San Diego County technicians.
+Tile flooring for Rancho Santa Fe homes, done by an experienced San Diego County crew.
 Tile is unforgiving.
 A 1/16-inch lippage between two large-format tiles is the difference between a floor that looks custom and a floor that looks rushed.

 Why is tile different in North County Inland San Diego?